mcode/rems-setup/deletemeendtoendchanges.md

 ## Clone REMS

-1. Create a root directory for the REMS development work (we will call this `<drlsroot>` for the remainder of this setup guide).
+1. Create a root directory for the REMS development work (we will call this `<remsroot>` for the remainder of this setup guide).
 While this step is not required, having a common root for the DRLS components will make things a lot easier down the line.
     ```bash
-    mkdir <drlsroot>
+    mkdir <remsroot>
     ```

-    `<drlsroot>` will be the base directory into which all the other components will be installed.
-For example, CRD will be cloned to `<drlsroot>/crd`.
+    `<remsroot>` will be the base directory into which all the other components will be installed.
+For example, `pims` will be cloned to `<remsroot>/pims`.

     Note: If you are using a different project structure from the above description, you will need to change the corresponding repo paths in docker-compose-dev.yml, docker-sync.yml, and docker-compose.yml

 2. Now clone the DRLS component repositories from Github:
     ```bash
-    cd <drlsroot>
+    cd <remsroot>
     git clone https://github.com/mcode/test-ehr.git test-ehr
     git clone https://github.com/mcode/crd-request-generator.git crd-request-generator
     git clone https://github.com/mcode/REMS.git REMS